DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 ### PoolSpecification
 * Specification for creating a new pool. `object`
   * applicationLicenses `array`: The list of application licenses must be a subset of available Batch service application licenses.
 If a license is requested which is not supported, pool creation will fail.
+The permitted licenses available on the pool are 'maya', 'vray', '3dsmax', 'arnold'.
+An additional charge applies for each application license added to the pool.
     * items `string`
   * applicationPackageReferences `array`
     * items [ApplicationPackageReference](#applicationpackagereference)